KabahitaVictoria/react-todo-list-app/README.md

 ## Features

 - Add, edit, and delete tasks
+- Preventing the addition of tasks with the same name, and their corresponding error messages.
 - Mark tasks as complete
 - Responsive design for various screen sizes